Skip to content

 Hotel Technology Operations

 Small hotels spend up to $2,500 per room on utilities annually.
-Compare smart energy systems, IoT thermostats, and HVAC tech with realistic ROI for 20-80 rooms.
+Compare smart energy systems, IoT thermostats, and HVAC tech with budget models.

 Boutique hotel courtyard pool with guests relaxing, sustainable Mediterranean architecture